GustavoGLD/SFML-Low-Level-Engine/README.md

 ### ⏰ Time

-> With the Time class, we can get the total application time and get the variation of the last 2 game frames.
+> With the Time class, we can get the total application time and get the time variation between the last 2 frames.

 We must declare our Time object at the beginning of the application, there it will start counting the time:
 ```cpp